 What medical treatment will workers' compensation insurance pay for?

 All doctor bills, hospital bills, physical therapy, prescriptions and necessary expenses related to the accidental injury are covered by this insurance up to the limits established by the Official Maryland Workers' Compensation Medical Fee Guide.

 When am I entitled to benefits?

 You are entitled to income replacement benefits if you miss more than three (3) days from work.
 If you miss more than 14 days you will also be paid for the first three days, provided your employer did not pay you for any of these days.
-When your claim is received by the Commission (in the mail) a claim number and a “consideration date” is assigned to it.
+When your claim is received by the Commission a claim number and a 'consideration date' is assigned to it.
 The consideration date means that we allow your employer or his insurer until that date to raise any objections they may have to your claim.

 Back to TOP